What does it involve?

 An agent is the person you name in your personal directive to make decisions for you if you are unable.

-Anything can happen to you at any time, regardless of your age.
-You can start the process of advance care planning at any time but the best time to start thinking, talking and planning for your future health care is when you are young.
+Anything can happen at any time.
+The best time to start thinking, talking and planning for your future health care is now.

-No. Although a will is an important planning document, it will not help to carry out your health care instructions when you can’t speak for yourself.
+No. Wills are important but they don’t apply to health care instructions when you can’t speak for yourself.
 This requires a personal directive.

-Remember, advance care planning is not done once and completed for good.
-It is an ongoing process that should be reviewed as your wishes and values change.
+Advance care planning is an ongoing process and your documents should be reviewed and updated as your preferences change.

-It is also important to tell your agent, the people closest to you, your health care providers and your lawyer about your end-of-life plans.
+It is important to tell your agent, the people closest to you, your health care providers and your lawyer (if you have one) about your end-of-life plans.

 This will help prevent confusion in your written instructions.
 This is also important if you update your advance care planning documents – be sure to tell your agent and everyone else who needs to know.